webbycrown/react-richtext-editor/README.md

-# 📦 React Richtext Editor - React Component
+# 📦 React Advanced Richtext Editor - React Component

 A powerful, feature-rich, and customizable react richtext editor built for React applications.
 This editor provides a wide range of formatting options, plugin support, and security features including HTML sanitization.